theAgingApprentice/DougLessonPlan/README.md

 Write a program that controls a servo motor.

 New things to learn:
-1. Learn how to wire a servo motor to yur development board.
+1. Learn how to wire a servo motor to your development board.
 2. Learn what a library is.
 3. Learn  to use the **Servo.h** library.
-4. Learn what *magic numbers* are and how to avoid them using well named variabales.
+4. Learn what *magic numbers* are and how to avoid them using well named variables.
 5. Learn what a function is.
 6. Learn what a forward declaration is.
 7. Learn how to define a function.